Did this ever happen to you?

 You may have already heard about it or even used it.

 But now, you’re wondering if you can make music identification app like Shazam?

-Or, Will People use your music identification app if you build one?
+Or, Will People use your music identifier app if you build one?

 How does Shazam work?